 Social Security COLA rate is set to 2.00% per year.
-You can customize this number in My Plan > Social Security.
+You can customize this number in My Plan > Income.

 Health Care inflation is set to 2.50%.
-You can customize this number in My Plan > Medical.
+You can customize this number in My Plan > Expenses.

-Customize rates of returns on all savings accounts in My Plan > Savings and Assets.
+Customize rates of returns on all savings accounts in Accounts and Assets.